Is Alzheimer's More Common In Males Or Female?

 After collecting data, researchers assessed specific risk factors -- age, education level, APOE status, family history, depression, diabetes, high cholesterol, thyroid disease, post-menopause, smoking, diet, exercise and intellectual activity -- and used them to compare Alzheimer’s disease biomarkers between men and women and to identify risk factors associated with gender-related differences.

-Results suggested that middle aged women had 30 percent more Alzheimer’s-related brain plaque compared to middle aged men.
+Results suggested that middle aged females had 30 percent more Alzheimer’s-related brain plaque compared to middle aged males.
 Women also had 22 percent less energy in the brain, but 11 percent more brain shrinkage.
 Researchers attributed the differences to waning estrogen and progesterone levels associated with menopause.

 “This is a small study, but its results echo other studies,” says Bernard Kaminetsky, MD, medical director, MDVIP.